 - Try to study few Japanese phrases prior to your trip.
 In examples: Hi.
 How are you?
 Goodbye.
 Thank you.
 How much?
 It is delicious!
 Where?
 Etc…

-They were very helpful for me.
+Learning them was very helpful for me.
 And from my experience, Japanese people like it more when they see you try to speak their language.